CANDELbio/mantis-viewer/index.md

 You can download the current stable version of Mantis Viewer from the [latest release](https://github.com/ParkerICI/mantis-viewer/releases/latest) page on our GitHub.
 If you're interested in being a beta tester you can download pre-releases from the [list of releases](https://github.com/ParkerICI/mantis-viewer/releases) on our GitHub.
 We provide a dmg for installing on Macs, an exe installer for installing on Windows, an AppImage for installing on Linux, and the source code in case you'd like to build the application.
 Once you've downloaded the appropriate file for your operating system, open the file and install the application.
 Once you have installed the application, head on over to [opening and interacting with images]({{ site.baseurl }}{% link docs/images/images.md %}) to learn how to use it!

+## Support and Discussion

+Mantis users can find support and discussion on the [image.sc forums](https://forum.image.sc/).
+Make sure to add the `mantis` tag any posts that you make about Mantis to make sure the right people see it.
+You can also include an `@rj3d` mention if you want to get the lead developer of Mantis involved in the conversation.

 ## Mailing List

 You can use the form below if you'd like to join our mailing list and be notified of new versions of Mantis when they're released.